endlessm/endless-sdk-flatpak/README.md

 BuildStream also has several runtime dependencies which you will need to install.
 For example, using apt on Debian 10:

     apt install bubblewrap python3-pip libostree-dev lzip libgirepository1.0-dev

+On EndlessOS you'll need to install some dependencies and unlock the ostree first as well:

+    sudo ostree admin unlock  # add --hotfix if desired sudo apt install python3-dev minilzip gir1.2-ostree-1.0

+EndlessOS has a 3.x version of FUSE, incompatible with the latest stable version of BuildStream which expects 2.x.
+Luckily, it's easy to adapt.
+Make sure to install BuildStream with `--user`:

+    pip3 install --user buildstream buildstream-external

+Then edit `~/.local/lib/python3.7/site-packages/buildstream/_fuse/mount.py` and remove `, nonempty=True` from line 187.